-Darren Stevens was already one of the great evergreen performers of the county circuit, but 2019 turned out to be one of the most pivotal seasons of his career - at the age of 43.
+Already one of the great evergreen performers of the county circuit, 2019 turned out to be one of the most pivotal seasons of Stevens' career.
 After being informed that Kent would not renew his contract, Stevens struck a career-best 237 off 225 balls and took seven wickets - including 5 for 20 in the second innings - against Yorkshire in the penultimate game of the year, prompting the club to immediately re-open negotiations.
-Having scored 88 and taken 10 wickets for the match against Nottinghamshire the previous week, Stevens ultimately walked away with a one-year deal to play a 16th season for Kent in 2020.
+Having scored 88 and taken 10 wickets for the match against Nottinghamshire the previous week, Stevens ultimately walked away with a deal for 2020.

 Before that, Stevens' playing future was uncertain after he had struggled with the bat for much of the season.
 A T20 loan spell at Derbyshire suggested he could still find a new home had he been forced to look elsewhere in his determined bid to play beyond 2019, although he was left out of Derbyshire's Finals Day side.
 A prodigious trainer, Stevens started the year by showing a willingness to learn new tricks when he teamed up with a personal trainer for the first time in South Africa during the winter of 2018-19 and ended up as Club Player of the Year.

 Stevens made his debut for Leicestershire in 1997 at the age of 21, but it was not until 1999 that he played his fourth Championship match, and he marked the occasion by scoring 130 against Sussex at Arundel where his innings received the seal of approval of the watching Lord Cowdrey.
 Even so, his appearances remained spasmodic until middle-order batsmen like Aftab Habib and Ben Smith left the county.
-He took his chance, impressing many good judges with his clean striking of the ball - earning himself a place in the National Academy squad to go to Australia in 2002-03 and also making the final 30 for that winter's World Cup.
-After two relatively lean seasons, he left Leicestershire to join Kent at the end of 2004, and was an instant hit, scoring an impressive 1277 runs in his first season at Canterbury.
+He took his chance, impressing many good judges with his clean striking of the ball - earning himself a place in the National Academy squad to go to Australia in 2002-03 and making the final 30 for that winter's World Cup.
+He left Leicestershire for Kent at the end of 2004, and was an instant hit, scoring 1277 runs in his first season at Canterbury.

 At that stage of his career, bowling was very much Stevens' second string.
 With Kent coming to rely more and more on his medium-pace, however, he developed into a genuine county allrounder and took the new ball - with plenty of success - during the first half of the 2011 season.
 Add bowling ability to serious batting power and it was no surprise to see him recruited for T20 cricket by sides in both Bangladesh and New Zealand.
 Back at Canterbury, Stevens became hugely popular with Kent supporters and passed 10,000 first-class runs in his two-club career.